TylersApps/Rainy_Bot/README.md

 Please do not change the <ins>names</ins> of these roles as certain functions of the bots will stop working.
 You may change everything else about the roles (color, position, etc.) as long as they are below the `Rainy` role in the roles list and keep the original name.
 If you do change the name, you can always change it back, just keep the capitalization the same as above.

-### Scopes
-The bot needs the following scopes in the developer portal:
-- bot
-- applications.commands

-### Intents
-The bot's code adds all intents manually but to make it as painless as possible, enable both

 ## Built With
 - [Nextcord](https://nextcord.readthedocs.io/) - Discord API wrapper